 If you are physically prepared, you are putting yourself in a better position to take on the barbell, the test, the bad days, the good days, the tragedies, and the triumphs.
 Being physically healthy supports our mental health as well.
 Nobody ever feels worse after they exercise properly.

-These are the lessons that I believe can be paid forward to our younger athletes so they can be encouraged to pay it forward.
+These are the lessons that I believe can be passed on to our younger athletes so they can be encouraged to pay it forward.

 Email us: email@example.com